Rajvinder Kaur Gill

-Rajvinder Kaur Gill was a Canadian banker who disappeared in late August 2012, while on a trip to Pakistan.
+Rajvinder Kaur Gill was a Canadian banker who disappeared on a trip to Pakistan in August 2012.

-According to the Pakistani newspaper The Nation, Gill possessed over $5 million USD at the time of her disappearance.

-Immigration to Canada and career as a banker
+Biography

-According to Gill's family, they immigrated to Canada in 1999.
+Newspapers from Pakistan identify Gill as a member of the Sikh religion.
+According to Gill's family, she was an immigrant to Canada.

 Gill had worked for the Canadian Imperial Bank of Commerce until 2006, when she moved to Switzerland and worked for merchant bank firms Merrill Lynch, UBS and EFG Bank.

-Newspapers from Pakistan identify Gill as a member of the Sikh religion.
+Gill was reported to have resigned her job shortly before her final trip.

+Travel to Pakistan

+Gill applied for a visa to Pakistan from Dubai on August 12, 2012.
+She flew into Lahore on August 25, 2012.

+There are different theories about why Gill had gone to Pakistan, including to settle a long-standing debt, attend a conference, meet with a romantic interest, and look for and purchase precious gemstones.
 According to her sister, Gill had been participating on an online dating service, called Shaadi.com, and the real purpose of her trip was to meet one or more of her online romantic interests for the first time.

-Gill was reported to have resigned her job shortly before her fatal trip.

-Fatal trip

-Gill applied for a visa to Pakistan from Dubai on August 12, 2012.

-Accounts of the purpose of her trip differed.

-Some accounts said she had traveled to Pakistan to settle a long-standing debt.

-Other accounts said she was attending a conference.

-Yet another account said the purpose of her trip was her first in-person meeting with a romantic interest she met online.

-And yet another account said the purpose of her trip was to look for and purchase precious gemstones.

-Gill flew into Lahore on August 25, 2012.
+The Pakistani newspaper The Nation reported that Gill possessed over $5 million USD at the time of her disappearance.

 Disappearance

-Gill's family reported that they received text messages from Gill, when she arrived in Pakistan, and on the 26th and 27th.

-When they provided her cell phone records to the authorities, they show that the last message she sent was to the Pakistani television personality she had met through the online dating site.
+Gill's family reported that they had received text messages from Gill when she arrived in Pakistan and on August 26 and 27.
+They provided her cell phone records to the authorities demonstrating that the last message she sent was to the Pakistani television personality she had met through an online dating site.

 However, several reports of the confession of one of the suspects in her murders have him describing picking Gill up at Lahore's airport, and driving her directly to the kill-site on August 25.

-Tribune India reported she disappeared on August 31, after staying in three separate hotels, and after meeting with "some unidentified people".
+Tribune India reported she disappeared on August 31, after staying in three separate hotels and after meeting with "some unidentified people".

-Her family's attempt to have her disappearance investigated
+Murder investigation

-Gill's family reported her disappearance to Canadian officials, and they did their best to report her disappearance to Pakistani officials from Canada.
+Gill's family reported her disappearance to Canadian officials, and they did their best to report her disappearance to Pakistani officials.

 Eventually, her father traveled to Pakistan so that he could make sure a satisfactory inquiry was conducted.

 According to the Express Tribune, Assistant Advocate General Arib Yaqoob filed a report with magistrates on December 6, 2012, which said that Gill was still not officially considered "missing".

-On November 17, 2012, the Tribune India reported that Pakistan was going to initiate an inquiry, after Gill's father Sikandar Singh requested help from Indian Punjab's Deputy Chief Minister Sukhbir Singh Badal—a distant relative.
+On November 17, 2012, the Tribune India reported that Pakistan was going to initiate an inquiry after Gill's father Sikandar Singh requested help from Indian Punjab's Deputy Chief Minister Sukhbir Singh Badal, a distant relative.
 On November 29, 2012, Tribune India quoted a police official to the effect that "the possibility of Rajvinder being in the custody of intelligence agencies could not be ruled out."

+There were two primary suspects: Hafiz Shahzad Hussain and Shahid Ghazanfar.